 Why Do We Get Pimples?

 Let’s understand a little bit about why we get pimples and how to care for them.
-Simply stated, according to the American Academy of Dermatology, “acne develops when clogged pores are formed by excess oil, dead skin cells or bacteria.”1 The skin becomes red and inflamed and ultimately blemishes develop.
-Other factors that lead to acne prone skin are excessive stress, too many greasy foods, lack of sleep, and oily skin, makeup, or hair products.
-But primarily, if one or both of your parents or grandparents had acne prone skin, you are more inclined to develop it also.
+Simply stated, according to the American Academy of Dermatology, “Acne develops when clogged pores are formed by excess oil, dead skin cells or bacteria.”1 The skin becomes red and inflamed and ultimately blemishes develop.
+Other factors that lead to acne-prone skin are excessive stress, too many greasy foods, lack of sleep, and oily skin, makeup, or hair products.
+But primarily, if one or both of your parents or grandparents had acne-prone skin, you are more inclined to develop it also.

 Difference Between Acne and Pimples

-There are varying degrees and types of acne, but for the purpose of this article, we will speak in general terms.
+There are varying degrees and types of acne, but for this article, we will speak in general terms.
 “The difference between acne and pimples is that acne is a disease, and pimples are one of its symptoms.
 Acne is a condition affecting the skin’s hair follicles and oil glands.
 Under your skin, your pores are connected to glands that make an oily substance known as sebum.
 The glands and pores are connected by a canal known as a follicle that has a thin hair that grows out to the skin’s surface.

 When sebum and dead skin cells clump together, they form a plug in the follicle.
 Bacteria in the plug causes inflammation, leading to red pimples in acne.”2 So whether you have one pimple or 100, it’s all acne.
 And everyone’s skin has different tones and textures, so some people will just be more prone to acne because naturally, their skin is more oily.